Video of Human Digestion Process

 The liver produces bile, which is greenish in colour.
 It is stored and concentrated by the gall bladder.
 Bile acts like soap, breaking the bonds that hold these spheres together and turning them into tiny globules that are easily taken up by the body.
 Bile is not an enzyme but is is essential for the fat-digesting enzymes to work.

 The process of digestion gets accelerated when food enters the small intestines.
 It is here that secretions from the pancreas, liver and small intestines do their work.
 The lining of the small intestine is covered with villi, which are tiny finger-like extensions.
 It is here that nutrients get absorbed into the blood.
 Enzymes at the tips of villi have enzymes that digest protein, carbohydrates and fat.
 Enzymes that digest simple sugars such as lactase and sucrase, are secreted here.
 There are deep spaces between the villi, which are called crypts.
 The crypts secrete mucus, bicarbonate and water.
 In addition to these secretions, the cells of the small intestine also produce hormones, such as secretin and cholecystokinin.
 These hormones stimulate other organs to release their digestive juices.

 In the large intestine, the passage of the digesting food in the colon is a lot slower, taking from 12 to 50 hours until it is removed by defecation.
 The colon mainly serves as a site for the fermentation of digestible matter by the gut flora.
 The time taken varies considerably between individuals.
 The remaining semi-solid waste is termed feces and is removed by the coordinated contractions of the intestinal walls, termed peristalsis, which propels the excreta forward to reach the rectum and exit via defecation from the anus.

-(1) This video of Human Digestive System has been created by Khula Aasmaan in cooperation with Science Park, Savitribai Phule Pune University.
+(1) This video of Human Digestive System has been created by Khula Aasmaan using the science model at Science Park, Savitribai Phule Pune University.

 Science related videos